Shared Anchor Load Resolution & Capacity Verification

 • Multi-directional loading

-• Build-up of vertical uplift and torsional effects
+• Accumulation of vertical uplift and torsional effects

 • Complex soil–structure interaction